music for garden-making, from my collection

 I got the wintertime blues

 (You all know this one, but the version I played on the show, recorded late in Cash’s life at his cabin in Arkansas, is the best of the best.
 This is the one I dedicated to my dear Jack.)

 You make me happy when skies are gray

 You’ll never know dear, how much I love you

 SO TELL ME NOW: Any songs to garden by, either motivational or actually outdoorsy-themed?
 I’d love to hear, and see if they are in my collection.
 Hope you’ll listen to the whole podcast…since I can’t really do it justice here, without all the tunes!

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the January 27, 2014 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Jan.
+27, 2014 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 (All the music-for-gardeners shows are at this link.)